alicewriteswrongs/pit.py/README.md

 to check out either a branch or a commit (there isn't a whole lot different between these, except that branches have human-readable names).

+I also added an alias feature:

+    pit alias name commit

+This just lets you make a human readable name for a commit, which you can use to checkout that commit later.

 That's about it!

 ###TODO: